bitburner-official/bitburner-src/markdown/bitburner.ns.fileexists.md

 RAM cost: 0.1 GB

 Returns a boolean indicating whether the specified file exists on the target server.
-The filename for programs is case insensitive, other file types are case sensitive.
+The filename for programs is case-insensitive, other file types are case-sensitive.
 For example, fileExists(“brutessh.exe”) will work fine, even though the actual program is named 'BruteSSH.exe'.

 ## Example